 Please visit my photography awards page for more information.

-I use Fujifilms X-H2s and X-H2 with two Nikon D850s together with an array of lenses for each from 8mm to 600mm.
+I use Fujifilm cameras X-H2 and X-H2s with two now fading Nikon D850s two together with an array of lenses for each ranging from 8mm to 600mm.

-I also have several older cameras including a 40-year-old Nikon F3.
+I also have several older cameras including a 45-year-old Nikon F3.
 It’s a film camera first made in 1980 and I think it may be one of the best cameras made.
-My favourite film camera in 2023 is an all-manual Olympus OM-1.
+My favourite film camera to use is an all-manual even older Olympus OM-1.
+My first camera purchase was this one.

 David Lloyd